bradsec/ovpnmanager/README.md

-# debian_ipvanish_ovpnmanager.py
+# OVPNMANGER
+###debian_ipvanish_ovpnmanager.py\
-(Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster)\
+This file is for Debian based OS including Raspberry Pi OS (Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster)\
-Should run with other Debian based OS systems.

-IPVanish OpenVPN Manager and VPN Server Randomiser
+IPVanish OpenVPN server manager and randomizer
 - Start/stop OpenVPN service
 - Fetch and sort IPVanish server list
 - Rank servers based on ping latency
 - Select random server from top ranked list
-- Write OpenVPN configuration file
+- Updates OpenVPN configuration file
+- Includes other network functions which can be customised
+- Can be run via a cron job at scheduled intervals

 Prerequisites:\
 (You need to have a working existing IPVanish OpenVPN configuration file)